Minoru/blog.tty8.org/posts/2013-09-30-dualbooting-debian-and-freebsd.markdown

 **Update 01.09.2013:**

-* link to the announcement of Debian 7.2 schedule.
+* link to the announcement of Debian 7.2 schedule;
+* use FreBSD's "slice" term properly;
+* add a note regarding ZFS and UFS1 modules for GRUB2.

 [^why-use-uuid]: And if you think *that* won't ever happen, consider the possibility of your HDD dying of age or something.